Our Team

 Dr. Zachary Weiss

-After receiving his master’s degree in general psychology from Adelphi University in 2015, Dr. Zachary Weiss went on to earn his master’s and doctoral degree in clinical psychology from the University of Denver’s Graduate School of Professional Psychology.
-During his five years in training, he worked in a mix of inpatient and outpatient settings.
+Dr. Zachary Weiss is a licensed Clinical Psychologist who earned his master’s degree in general psychology from Adelphi University in 2015.
+He furthered his education by earning his master’s and doctoral degree in clinical psychology from the University of Denver’s Graduate School of Professional Psychology.
+During those five years in training, he worked in a mix of inpatient and outpatient settings.
 His clinical experiences afforded him the opportunity to practice from a psychodynamic lens while incorporating behavioral, cognitive behavioral and DBT interventions so that therapy is uniquely tailored to each individual client.
 Dr. Weiss has worked with a wide range of clients with a variety of intersecting identities and mental health difficulties.
 Self-esteem issues, depression, anxiety, trauma, interpersonal issues and personality disorders are some of his specialty areas.
 He currently offers individual therapy for adults and adolescents and facilities DBT groups.

 Dr. Weiss’s clinical approach is built on the importance of a collaborative treatment process.
 Clients can expect to work alongside Dr. Weiss in a process of self-understanding and self-compassion as they learn new ways of relating to themselves.
 Strongly rooted in intersubjective systems theory, this whole-person approach individualizes work with clients on their path to self-discovery.